SAP-archive/teched2020-INT167/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are:
+- You need to have a laptop or PC with a browser

 ## Exercises